 - EFA BOOKS: a books series highlighting current issues in the festival business.

-- Contacts: an exclusive database includes contacts to the cultural press and media, cultural networks, cultural ministries, EU institutions, and others in about 40 countries.
+- Contacts: an exclusive database includes contacts to the cultural press and media, cultural networks, cultural ministries, EU institutions and others.

 - Annual round table with EU Commissioner for Culture: festival directors have the opportunity to discuss matters of interest directly with EU policy makers.